hiibolt/qsharp_rs/README.md

 Intended to end as a quantum circuit simulator written in Rust, rendered in Bevy, and packaged by Nix.

+This project was primarily a means to learn Rust and choice topics in quantum compilers.

 ## Cheat Sheets

 ### Important Qubit States: